 Booking my flight

 I managed to get a nonstop flight from San Francisco with lay-flat seats.
-Having the least amount of stops possible is the safest thing for your chair (the more flights, the more chances they have to break it).
+Having the least amount of stops possible is the safest thing for your wheelchair (the more flights, the more chances they have to break it).
 If you must have connections, avoid small planes wherever possible.
-Allow an hour longer layover.
+Allow an two hour or longer layover.

 I have to get a lay-flat seat because I can’t hold my body upright for more than 2 hours on my best day (much less on a bad day).
 Getting a milage credit card and using miles is really helpful in paying for the upgrade.
 This way about every other trip is paid in miles, and I pay full fare the other half.
 I have gotten “gold” status which has some helpful perks.
 I fly United because it has the best miles program and is one of the better rated ones for not breaking chairs as often.
 Sticking to the same airline and racking up points really helps you afford the “disability tax” of having to get business class seats.

 Prepping the Wheelchair for Flight (steps ahead of leaving the house)

 I went to United.com and searched “wheelchair” and got to this page.
 I answered the questions for the wheelchair form and printed two copies (one for return).
-I think I will actually get someone to translate this into French and make a French copy for the return and include it.
+I added my own instructions on the chair and translated my instructions into French with this very good online translator ap.
 I also made sure that United knows I am traveling with my chair (you can call and make sure it is in your reservation).
 Other airlines have similar procedures- search their websites.

-I also make my own print out that includes my phone number and please to the handlers “Please Take Care of this Highly specialized and hard to rent/replace wheelchair it give me my life back” as well as photos of where the on/off switch and brakes are with big red arrows pointing at them in the picture.
+In my own print out (in French and English) I include my phone number and pleas to the handlers “Please Take Care of this Highly specialized and hard to rent/replace wheelchair it gives me my life back” as well as photos of where the on/off switch and brakes are with big red arrows pointing at them in the picture.
 This site does great translations.

 Booking a Hotel